Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 <details>
   <summary> make all -C ps_apps </summary>

-`ps_apps` Directory/file structure:
+`[project-root]/ps_apps` Directory/file structure:
 | Directory/file      | Description
 | --------------------|---------------------------------------------------------
 | Makefile            | The ps_apps generic Makefile; it automatically searches for sub-projects to build
-| aie_dly_test/*      | PS XRT CPP Application Makefile and sources that measures the delay between counter-input and aie-output
+| aie_dly_test/*      | PS XRT Application - using the native XRT API - Makefile and sources that measures the delay between counter-input and aie-output
-| vadd_cpp/*          | PS XRT CPP Application Makefile and sources that checks out the vadd kernel
+| vadd_cpp/*          | PS XRT Application - using the native XRT API - Makefile and sources that checks out the vadd kernel
-| vadd_ocl/*          | PS XRT OpenCL Application Makefile and sources that checks out the vadd kernel
+| vadd_ocl/*          | PS XRT Application - using the opencl XRT API - Makefile and sources that checks out the vadd kernel

- - Builds the output files needed for vitis packager -> `ps_apps/*.exe`
+ - Builds the output files needed for vitis packager -> `[project-root]/ps_apps/*.exe`

 </details>
 <details>
   <summary> make all -C vitis </summary>

-`vitis` Directory/file structure:
+`[project-root]/vitis` Directory/file structure:
 | Directory/file      | Description
 | --------------------|---------------------------------------------------------
 | Makefile            | The Vitis generic Makefile for linker and packager